BlakeRain/blakerain.com/content/blog/bitmap-tri-color-marking.md

 I think that the bitmap based marking is a nice approach to tri-color, as the marking process is quite efficient.
 It requires virtually no memory allocation beyond a few bitmaps, and those can be allocated along with the block and reused for each pass.
 The main bottleneck ended up being the promotion of white pointers.

-I may visit some of my other disasterous attempts to write a GC and some of the things I've learned along the way in subsequent posts.
+I may visit some of my other disastrous attempts to write a GC and some of the things I've learned along the way in subsequent posts.
 There are a few things that I think might be useful to document.